MohammedGuniem/Stock-Market-Simulations/README.md

   ```sh
     conda activate sms
   ```
-  2) Navigate to the root folder of your project
+  2) Navigate to the root folder of this project
   ```sh
     cd .\Stock-Market-Simulation\
   ```